mvvolkov/SqlAPI/README.md

  - INSERT queries: insert values to all columns, insert values to selected columns, insert from select subquery
  - DELETE queries: delete all rows, delete rows matching a predicate
  - supported predicates: IN, IS NULL, IS NOT NULL, =, !=, >, >=, <, <=, AND, OR
- - column expressions can be used in the predicates (for example col1 > col2 + 15)
+ - column expressions can be used in the predicates, INSERT and UPDATE queries  (for example col1 > col2 + 15)
  - UPDATE queries with predicates. column expressions can be used in assignments
  - SELECT queries:
     - selected items: